Skip to main content

 What it does: You plant a virtual tree when starting a focus session.
 Leave the app to check social media or other apps, and your tree dies.
 Stay focused for the session, and your tree grows.
 Real trees are planted via partnership with Trees for the Future.

-Why it works: The visual metaphor creates an emotional attachment.
+Why it works: The visual metaphor creates emotional attachment.
 Most people feel genuine reluctance to kill their tree.
-The charitable giving angle adds identity reinforcement: "I'm a person who plants trees by staying focused."
+The charitable giving angle adds identity reinforcement.

 The limitation: This is purely a focus app, not a habit accountability app.
-There are no stakes for missing daily commitments, only for phone usage during sessions.
+Missing a daily commitment costs you nothing; the only consequence is for phone usage during sessions.

 Best for: People who struggle with phone distraction during focused work.